R2Northstar/NorthstarWiki/docs/advanced.md

 ## Mod profiles <a href="#profiles" id="profiles"></a>

 Profiles are a way to launch a version of Northstar with specific mods enabled, differing per profile.
+These profiles are seperated by folders that you create yourself, and add your own mods to.
 This is especially useful if you want to [play vanilla using Northstar](advanced.md#vanilla-on-northstar).
 When launching using profiles, you should make sure EA/Origin are open before launching as to make sure you encounter less issues.

-## Vanilla Profile

-A simple "vanilla" profile can be created using a `.bat` file, without needing to fully make an additional mods folder.
-You can do this simply by creating a `.txt` file inside of your titanfall2 directory (you can name it whatever you want), and putting in `NorthstarLauncher.exe -norestrictservercommands -profile=R2Vanilla`.
-After doing this, you'll want to rename it to `yourFileName.bat`.
-This tells the NorthstarLauncher to not restrict server commands, which is what normally disables the Vanilla multiplayer servers on Northstar to lower confusion, and tells it to use the `R2Vanilla` profile, which, as it doesn't normally exist, will launch Northstar with no core mods enabled, allowing you to easily play on Vanilla using Northstar's security fixes.

-Double clicking the `.bat` or right clicking on it and hitting `open` will launch the vanilla profile.

-## Regular Profile
+### Regular Profile

 Setting up a profile with a second set of mods has a similar process with the `.bat` creation that a vanilla profile does, but requires more setup.